 This process involves preparing and exhibiting an Environmental Impact Statement (EIS) for each project.
 The EIS includes information on the project design; air quality; heritage; traffic and transport impacts; and the management of other construction and operational impacts.

 We invite stakeholders and community members to provide feedback during the preparation and public exhibition of the EIS.
 The NSW Minister for Planning considers all community feedback in the planning approval process for planning approval.

 We work closely with our contractors to ensure our projects are delivered in accordance with:

-- The measures identified in the related Environmental Impact Statement and Submissions and Preferred Infrastructure Report
+- the measures identified in the related Environmental Impact Statement and Submissions and Preferred Infrastructure Report

-- The Conditions of Approvals set out by the Department of Planning and Environment and Minister for Planning
+- the Conditions of Approvals set out by DP&E and the NSW Minister for Planning

-- The related project Environmental Protection Licences.
+- the related project Environmental Protection Licences.

 Sydney Motorway Corporation focuses on resource efficiency through considered avoidance, use, reuse, recycling, and waste management.

 We explore ways to minimise energy use and choose materials with a lower environmental impact.